-This coworking café space has soothing music as well as a cosy feel.
+This coworking café space has soothing music as well as a cozy feel.
 It’s a coworking space with all the usual amenities and more- including wireless connections, plugs, printers and meeting rooms.
 Upstairs there’s also a small library for patrons.
 You can pay €5 / hour or a flat fee of €20 for five hours or more for the entire day.
 Everyone using the coworking cafe space is encouraged to help themselves to fresh coffee brewed in France, tea and various snacks like cookies, apples or cereal.
-There are plenty of great views at Hubsy too which is located directly across from the famous museum of Arts et Métier in the 3rd arrondisement.
+There are plenty of excellent views at Hubsy too, which is located directly across from the famous museum of Arts et Métier in the 3rd arrondissement.

 Address: 41 rue Reaumur, 3e Paris